-Scan the QR code to find out more or search for GHB, GBL or SPIKING at MENRUS.CO.UK
+Scan the QR code for more, or search for GHB, GBL, DEPENDENCE AND WITHDRAWAL or SPIKING at MENRUS.CO.UK

+Reducing risks

-Spiking: drinks and lubricant with 'G' Spiking: drinks and lubricant Drink spiking is when alcohol or drugs are added to drinks without an individual knowing - so without their consent.
-There are a small but increasing number of reported instances of drinks and lubricants being spiked with G with the intent of sexual assault, rape, and murder, including burglary and theft. - G is added to soft drinks - G is mixed with water-based lubricant before/ during sex - G is mixed with water-based lubricant in syringe lubricant applicators, or syringes (without needles) before the lubricant is inserted up the bum Some guys fantasise about consensual rough sex and rape scenarios when taking any recreational drug increases the risk of harm and is potentially life-threatening.
-Reducing risks - Measure, check and drink your own doses and don't leave drinks unattended - If you come back to a drink later throw it away, wait an hour before dosing again, starting slowly - Take a supply of your own lubricant if playing with a partner(s) for the first time - Ensure consent is given freely and safe words are agreed - Seek help if you think you've been a victim of spiking, sexual assault or robbery.
-The law The Sexual Offences Act 2003 states that it is an offence to administer a substance, like GHB and GBL, to a person with intent to overpower that person to enable sexual activity with them.
+- > Measure, check and drink your own doses and don't leave drinks unattended. - > If you come back to a drink later throw it away, wait an hour before dosing again, starting slowly. - > Take a supply of your own lubricant if playing with a partner(s) for the first time. - > Ensure consent is given freely and safe words are agreed. - > Seek help if you think you've been a victim of spiking, sexual assault or robbery.

+The law

+The Sexual Offences Act 2003 states that it is an offence to administer a substance, like GHB and GBL, to a person with intent to overpower that person to enable sexual activity with them.
 This can mean up to 10 years' imprisonment.

-'G' dependence and withdrawal Dependence and withdrawal For users physically dependent on G one of the biggest risks is rapid onset of 'withdrawal syndrome', which can be potentially fatal.
-Within a few hours of their last dose they start to develop cravings for more G and can become anxious, sweaty, agitated, and confused.
-In a matter of hours, withdrawal can rapidly escalate, progressing to hallucinations, delirium and life threatening seizures.
-Users experiencing these symptoms are likely to require admission to an accident and emergency department (A&E).
-Further guidance Scan the QR code for more detailed harm reduction guidance at MENRUS.CO.UK including:

-- > G effects

-- > G and the law

-- Measuring/ timings / dose amounts

-- > The difference between GHB and GBL

-- > Drinking G with soft drinks

-- G with alcohol and other drugs

-- > Spiking drinks and sex lubricant with G

-- > HIV medication and drug interactions

-- Watching out for others, in overdose situations

-- > Addiction (or dependence) and withdrawal

-- > Storing and decanting G

-Ambulance call-outs and the police
+Ambulance call-outs, and the police

-田田田田

-■■■■

-■■■■

-田田田田

-田田田田

 In July 2018, the Metropolitan police issued guidance on chemsex and what they do if they are called.
-You can read the guidance in full by scanning the QR code on this page.

-The guidance is based on the position of the Metropolitan Police Service (MPS), which covers the Greater London area.
+It is based on the position of the Metropolitan Police Service (MPS), which covers the Greater London area.
 Whilst police forces in other parts of the country can look to the MPS for working practices, they might actually do things differently.

 Whilst the guidance does not provide clear protection against investigation of a drug-related offence, it is absolutely right that drug use is not an offence in the UK.
 However, possession and/ or possession with intent to supply a control drug is, and if you are questioned about these specific activities you should say nothing until you have a solicitor to represent you, or have at least spoken to one.
 But, the possibility of being questioned by the police should not be a reason to not call an ambulance if there has been an overdose or some other incident that needs medical help.
 Calling an ambulance in an overdose situation can save lives.
 Ensuring friends get the right medical help if they need it is the top priority.
 However, there have been occasions when an ambulance has not been called because guys are fearful the police will turn up as well, and that if there has been a fatality this could lead to arrest and investigation.

 Unfortunately, we cannot advise you to air rooms, tidy up, shower and put on some clothes and send your house guests away because (if a crime has been committed under the law, and evidence is removed or destroyed as a result) we could be arrested and prosecuted for actively encouraging you to do this.

 The best advice we can give you is to always call an ambulance if you think someone's life is at risk.